 - Increlex is not a substitute to GH for approved GH indications. - Increlex is not indicated for use in patients with secondary forms of IGFD, such as GH deficiency, malnutrition, hypothyroidism, or chronic treatment with pharmacologic doses of anti-inflammatory corticosteroids.

 Policy/Criteria

-It is the policy of health plans affiliated with Pennsylvania Health and Wellness that Increlex is medically necessary when the following criteria are met:
+It is the policy of PA Health & Wellness that Increlex is medically necessary when the following criteria are met:

 I. Initial Approval Criteria

 A. Severe Primary IGF-1 Deficiency (must meet all):